spcl/streamingsched/README.md

 and considering  *pipelining* across tasks as first-class citizen desiderata.

-##  Code - Requirements and Setup.
+##  Code - Requirements and Setup

-The library is written on Python3.6+.
+The library is written on Python3.8 and successive.

 To install all the required modules it is sufficient to run from the repository folder: